pjakiela/ECON523/exercises/E3-DD1.md

 ```
 sum Rate1 if post==0
 local temp_se = r(sd)/sqrt(r(N))
-putexcel B2="(`temp_se')", hcenter nformat(#.##)
+putexcel B3="(`temp_se')", hcenter nformat(#.##)
 ```

-If we wanted to have our standard error appear in parentheses, we'd need to format the number correctly before exporting.
+If we wanted to have our standard error appear in parentheses, we'd need to format the number *before* exporting to Excel.
 We could do this using the following commands, which generate a local macro in string rather than numeric format:

 ```
 sum Rate1 if post==0